LANS: A Layout-Aware Neural Solver for Plane Geometry Problem: Experiments

-\textbf{Model architecture.} \ The patch projection module for diagram chooses the CNN architecture, selecting a light-weight ResNet10 \cite{he2016deep} to extract feature map before meshing.
+\paragraph{Model Architecture} The patch projection module for diagram chooses the CNN architecture, selecting a light-weight ResNet10 \cite{he2016deep} to extract feature map before meshing.
 Feeding with diagram images resized as 256$\times$256, the patch projection module maps diagram into 8$\times$8=64 image patches.
-In default, we employ a 6-layer, 8-head, 256-input and 1024-hidden dimensional transformer \cite{Vaswani2017} as the architecture of MLA-PLA, and a multi-head attention with the same head number and feature dimension for LA-FA.
-The bidirectional GRU encoder and self-limited GRU decoder in LANS are adopted the same architecture as PGPSNet \cite{Zhang2023}.
-Besides, a dropout layer with value 0.2 is added behind the patch projection module to prevent overfitting during the training stage. \\ \textbf{Optimization method}. \ We choose the AdamW optimizer \cite{Loshchilov2017DecoupledWD} with the weight decay $1\times10^{-2}$ and the step decline schedule with the decay rate of 0.5, and the training batch size is set as 128.
-During the pre-training phase, the learning rate is initialized to $5\times10^{-4}$ and the learning rate decay is applied at 1,000, 1,800, 2,400 and 3,000 epochs with a total of 3,500 epochs.
-During the training stage, all modules of LANS train together with initial learning rate as $1e^{-4}$ for language model MLA-PLM and $1e^{-3}$ for other modules, decaying at 160, 280, 360, 440 and 500 epochs uniformly with a total 520 epochs. \\ \textbf{Data augmentation}. \ As to geometry diagram, we scale image to 256 on the longest side and place it in the center of 256$\times$256 blank screen.
-The diagram is flipped randomly and changes the point positions accordingly.
-For text, following the work \cite{Zhang2023}, we apply four augmentation strategies: token replacement, connection rotation, representation transposition and clauses shuffle.
-These augmentation strategies not only improve the diversity of geometry problems, but also provide geometric solvers with basic geometric representation knowledge.
+In default, we employ a 6-layer, 8-head, 256-input, and 1024-hidden dimensional transformer \cite{Vaswani2017} as the architecture of MLA-PLA, and a multi-head attention with the same head number and feature dimension for LA-FA.
+The bidirectional GRU encoder and self-limited GRU decoder in LANS are adopted following the same architecture as PGPSNet \cite{Zhang2023}.
+Besides, a dropout layer with the value 0.2 is added behind the patch projection module to prevent overfitting during the training stage. \paragraph{Training Hyperparameters Details} We choose the AdamW optimizer \cite{Loshchilov2017DecoupledWD} with the weight decay $1\times10^{-2}$ and the step decline schedule with the decay rate of 0.5, and the training batch size is set as 128.
+We provide a more detailed description of the remaining parameters we use during the pre-training and fine-tuning stages in the appendix \ref{sec:appendix_train_detail}. \paragraph{Datasets and Metrics} We evaluate the performance of proposed LANS on two plane geometry problem datasets: Geometry3K \cite{Lu2021} and PGPS9K \cite{Zhang2023}.
+They all have fine-grained diagram annotation and interpretable solution programs.
+The textual clauses and point positions used in this paper are converted from the diagram annotation.
+The solution program consists of several solving steps, each step consists of an operator and associated operands, where the operator corresponds to a geometric theorem and operands are arranged according to the theorem formula.
+The paired program executor based on Python calculates the numerical results of solution programs.
+The MLA-PLA module of LANS is pre-trained from scratch on PGPS9K dataset that masks solution programs, because of the shortage of geometric corpus and the great distribution gap in contrast with natural corpus.